Skip to main content

 Expiry & Renewal:

-A licence expires on December 31 of the calendar year for which it is issued.
-In order to renew the licence for the following calendar year, the licence holder will receive an Application for Renewal form prior to December 31.
+A licence expires on 31 December of the calendar year for which it is issued.
+To renew the licence for the following calendar year, the licence holder will receive an Application for Renewal form prior to 31 December.
 This form must be returned, signed and submitted with appropriate fees.
 Failure to renew the licence within 30 days of the date of expiry will result in the licence being cancelled.

 Additional Information: